 2. Add Node.js extension to Plesk

-On your Plesk interface you can install the extension Node.js under “Extensions”.
-Further you don’t have to set anything up for Node.js.
+On your Plesk interface, you can install the Node.js extension under “Extensions”.
+You do not need to configure anything else for Node.js for the time being.

 3. Activate Node.js for your domain or subdomain